 - 1. The Local Plan will seek an efficient and extensive transport network which enables services and facilities to be accessible to all, whilst also reducing congestion and minimising the environmental impact of transport.
-It will achieve this by: - Improved access to the Port of Liverpool by a range of transport types - A new train station and park and ride facilities at Maghull North - Development or extension of park and ride facilities at Hall Road, Seaforth & Litherland and Waterloo rail stations - The provision of interchange facilities in Southport, Crosby and Maghull centres - Improved parking facilities in Bootle, Southport, Crosby and Maghull centres - Upgrading of the motorway access at Junction 1 on the M58 - Traffic management improvements to the A565 and A5036 - Improved access to Southport from the east [A570 corridor] - Safeguarding the rail link between Bootle New Strand and Aintree rail station [i.e. the Aintree Curve]. - 2.
-The Council's general priorities for the transport network include: - Protecting the freight distribution network - .
-Maintaining, improving and extending the walking and cycling network - · Better connecting new and existing neighbourhoods with the public transport network - Creating opportunities for existing transport to become more sustainable such as by promoting/installing charger units at appropriate places along routes. - 3.
+It will achieve this by: - Improved access to the Port of Liverpool by a range of transport types - · A new train station and park and ride facilities at Maghull North - Development or extension of park and ride facilities at Hall Road, Seaforth & Litherland and Waterloo rail stations - The provision of interchange facilities in Southport, Crosby and Maghull centres - Improved parking facilities in Bootle, Southport, Crosby and Maghull centres - Upgrading of the motorway access at Junction 1 on the M58 - Traffic management improvements to the A565 and A5036 - Improved access to Southport from the east [A570 corridor] - Safeguarding the rail link between Bootle New Strand and Aintree rail station [i.e. the North Mersey Branch lineAintree Curve]. - 2.
+Improvements to The Council's general priorities for the transport network will take account of the need for include: - Improving safety and accessibility for all transport users - Protecting the freight distribution network - Maintaining, improving and extending the walking and cycling network - · Better connecting new and existing neighbourhoods with the public transport network - Creating opportunities for existing transport to become more sustainable such as by promoting/installing charger units at appropriate places along routes locations. - 3.
 Transport Assessments or Transport Statements will be required for all significant development (see paragraph 9.19 below).
 A Transport Assessment will also be required where a development: - Is below the Transport Assessment threshold but which will generate a significant number of trips - Will affect the strategic route network - Is judged to result in a significant impact on air quality, particularly where the development is within, or adjacent to an Air Quality Management Area or the development would be likely to result in the declaration of an Air Quality Management Area - Is in close proximity to, or may have a significant impact upon a level crossing.
-Any proposal that significantly impacts upon a level crossing should be accompanied by a transport assessment which includes assessment of the level crossing. - 4.
-Access onto the Primary Route Network will be restricted as follows: - direct access onto Highways England's motorways and trunk road network will not normally be permitted - access onto the remainder of the primary route network, whether indirectly (by way of an existing access) or directly (by a newly built access) will be permitted where it does not reduce the capacity of the road. - 5.
+Any proposal that significantly impacts upon a level crossing should be accompanied by a transport assessment which includes assessment of the level crossing.

+- 4. Access onto the Primary Route Network will be restricted as follows: - direct access onto the Highways Agency's motorways and trunk road network will not normally be permitted - access onto the remainder of the primary route network, whether indirectly (by way of an existing access) or directly (by a newly built access) will be permitted where it does not reduce the capacity of the road. - 5.
 Direct access onto the primary route network will not be permitted where a reasonable alternative exists. - 6.
 The preferred locations for development which generates significant movement of freight are: - Sites which are served by sea, canal, rail or where rail facilities can be provided as part of the development or, where these options are not available, - Where there is good access to a road designated as a Freight Priority Route.